UBS Bank Review 2025 – Pros & Cons

 If you want a brick-and-mortar bank, I still recommend Migros Bank.
 I have an account here, and I am satisfied with their services.
 If you have more than 7500 CHF, you can have an account without management fees.
 And they have all the features you need.
 I have a full review of Migros Bank if you are interested.

 If you want a digital bank, you should look at Neon.
 It is my main bank account these days.
-It is straightforward to set up an account, and all the features you need are available directly in the app.
-But you cannot go to a counter and speak to someone.
-You can read my Neon review if you want more information.
+Setting up an account is straightforward, and all the features you need are available directly in the app.
+However, you cannot go to a counter and speak to someone.
+If you want more information, you can read my Neon review.

 What about you?
 What do you think about UBS?